 Dawn shouts over the thumping music track while we do the last few of a hundred squats for this track.

-Dawn leads the group with warmth, enthusiasm and drive.
-My legs are burning and swollen and Dawn glares at me smiling.
+Dawn leads the group with warmth, enthusiasm, and drive.
+My legs are burning and swollen, and Dawn glares at me smiling.

 Can you picture yourself there?

-Ever find yourself so emotionally ragged and dealing with so many thoughts racing through your head it is difficult to catalogue them all?
+Ever find yourself so emotionally ragged and dealing with so many thoughts racing through your head it is difficult to catalog them all?

 You now remember you promised your friend you would join them at the gym for group fitness class.
 Being in a room full of strangers is the last thing you feel like now.
-Your Tuesday feels like a Monday all over again and you can’t get you ex out of your mind.
+Your Tuesday feels like a Monday all over again, and you can’t get you ex out of your mind.

 What will you decide?

 Isolation can become a selfish disease which seems to have no cure when we find so much pain sitting on the porch in our minds.

 I will tell you a little story that relates well to the topic at hand and helps me illustrate the challenges and cures to the issues surrounding breakup pain and recovery.

-Back in 2007, after my separation and subsequent divorce I discovered one way to deal constructively with all the negative emotions and physical manifestations of divorce: Group Fitness.
+Back in 2007, after my separation and subsequent divorce, I discovered one way to deal constructively with all the negative emotions and physical manifestations of divorce: Group Fitness.

 This huge project would get its start at the gym.

-I have spent a great deal of time analyzing just what makes these forms of exercise successful for so many and how adding this to your breakup recovery is recipe for success.
+I have spent lots of time analyzing just what makes these forms of exercise successful for so many and how adding this to your breakup recovery is a recipe for success.

 The recollections of him making “protein shake” concoctions in the blender using wheat germ, cod liver oil, eggs, and oh so much more while spewing forth his gospel on all things healthy have made a lasting impression on my psyche (even though comical at times).

-Make no mistake health and fitness are a large part of our mental and emotional outlook and has no harmful side effects if taken in correct doses that fit your personal circumstances.
+Make no mistake, health and fitness are a large part of our mental and emotional outlook and has no harmful side effects if taken in correct doses that fit your personal circumstances.

-Take the point of topic: “Group Fitness and How It Can Aid Your Breakup Recovery”.
+Take the point of topic: “Group Fitness and How It Can Aid Your Breakup Recovery.”

 Being around others, making new friends, lessening isolation and increasing motivation are all main ingredients in this recipe.

-When I first discovered “Body Pump” class I was quickly hooked because of how hard I worked and how good I felt afterwards.
-Not only were the endorphins working but I now had many motivating factors.
+When I first discovered “Body Pump” class I was quickly hooked because of how hard I worked and how good I felt afterward.

-Now remember at that time in my life I was in quite a disaster emotionally speaking (think divorce), and making some pretty poor decisions in my personal life.
+Now, I remember that time in my life I was quite a disaster emotionally speaking (think divorce), and making some pretty poor decisions in my personal life.

-She is 57 yrs old, lean and mean (in a nice way) and seems to always know when I need that extra push or tease to get me going.
+She is 57 yrs old, lean and mean (in a nice way) and seems always to know when I need that extra push or tease to get me going.

 Embarrassing me in front of class or simply calling me out to beat her in a sprint in RPM spin class always keeps me on my toes or awakens me from emotional slumber.

-Sometimes, it just allows my mind to begin to feel and process healthier thoughts and ideas or to actually settle down and then begin to think about the other parts of recovery that are important, such as our emotional and spiritual health.
+Sometimes, it just allows my mind to feel and process healthier thoughts and ideas or to settle down and then begin to think about the other parts of recovery that are important, such as our emotional and spiritual health.

-WILL you stay at home or explore this opportunity with your friend at the gym.
+WILL you stay at home or explore this opportunity with your friend at the gym?